xlab-uiuc/AIOpsLab/README.md

 poetry shell
 ```

-You should also have a self-managed Kubernetes (k8s) cluster running as prerequisites.
-Consider using our Ansible playbook to automatically install, and follow the [instructions](/scripts/ansible).

 <h2 id="🚀quickstart">🚀 Quick Start </h2>

 <!-- TODO: Add instructions for both local cluster and remote cluster -->